RULES - NATIONAL COMPETITION RULES - SPORT CATEGORY

 You can replace your radiator with a larger one (but not a smaller one) as long as it goes in the stock locations and uses the stock mounts.
 You can also add water overflow tanks (called expansion tanks).

-Engine cooling radiators may be replaced with alternate parts subject to the following restrictions:
+1. Engine cooling radiators may be replaced or added with alternate parts subject to the following restrictions:

 You can rebuild the engine, but you have to stay within tight factory service limits.
 If you're going to rebuild your engine, or your engine has been rebuilt, give the full Rules a look.